michellejlin/lava/README.md

 	This error is because LAVA couldn't find PICARD in the LAVA folder.
 Check to see if you ran the install.py script corectly.
 You can do this by navigating to the LAVA folder and typing in `python install.py -c` to check if all the dependencies are there.

 # GFF Creation Guide
 Perhaps the most difficult aspect of running this program is properly formatting your reference fasta and .gff files.
-In order to have a longitudinal analysis that makes sense you need to specify a fasta file containing the majority consensus for the first sample.
+In order to have a longitudinal analysis that makes sense, you need to specify a fasta file containing the majority consensus for the first sample.
 This allows you to examine minor variants in your first sample properly.
 If you use a fasta that is not representative of your first sample LAVA will Genbank many mutations at 100% allele frequency in your first sample.
 One potential fix for this is to use the `-q` flag and specify a genbank record that is a reference for your samples.
 When using the -q flag LAVA will automatically assemble a consensus sequence for your first set of reads and use this as the reference.
 However, for situations that are not covered by genbank references (For example if you wanted to analyze all Influenza A segments at once) you would need to manually generate your .fasta and .gff files.

 In this case you need to use your favorite method of generating a consensus fasta for your first set of reads (we mainly use Geneious).
 Once this is done you need to make your .gff file.
 However, ANNOVAR (for reasons I don't fully understand) requires a VERY strict formatting of these gff files.
 Therefore, I find that the easiest way of generating a new gff file is to edit gene/CDS/transcript names and locations in the provided `example.gff`.